ShinAsakawa/METL/README.md

 - Yu Qiao's [page](https://www.gavo.t.u-tokyo.ac.jp/~qiao/database.html)

-All the images were convereted to 64 X 64 pixels gray scale
+All the images were convereted to 32 x 32 pixels gray scale

 first, you must download all the database: